Lifailon/WinAPI/README.md

 `/api/disk/partition` - List partitions of all physical disks \
 `/api/disk/smart` - Status S.M.A.R.T. (temperature, health and operational status, power on hours, start and stop cycle count) \
 `/api/disk/iops` - Metrics for all physical disks (time, bytes speed, queue, Input and Output operations per second) \
-`/api/disk/iops/total` - Summary statistics for all physical disks \
 `/api/video` - List of all video adapters, video memory size and resolution \
 `/api/network` - List of all network adapters and their settings \
 `api/network/ipconfig` - Settings for all network interfaces \